csjx/d1-membership-plan-mgmt/membership-plan-management.rst

 Customers
 ---------

-Customers are associated with a DataONE account (by ORCID), and are associated with Orders, Invoices, Charges, and Quotas based on certain free or purchased Products.
+Customers are associated with a DataONE account (by ORCID identifier), and are associated with Orders, Invoices, Charges, and Quotas based on certain free or purchased Products.

 ..
     @startuml images/customer.png